Skip to main content

 Answering the Call

-End Veteran Debt: As a 501(c)(3) charity committed to tackling a largely overlooked and yet devastating problem facing our veterans and their families - DEBT.
+End Veteran Debt: As a 501(c)(3) charitable private foundation committed to tackling a largely overlooked and yet devastating problem facing our veterans and their families - DEBT.

 We have gathered together Veterans, active military, Veteran advocates, solution providers active in the Veteran community, like-minded charities, philanthropists in order to flesh out the best short, medium, and long-term remedies to this issue.

-A unique mechamism: Our organizsation has the ability to purchase packages of Veteran debt matching our select criteria of those most in need for pennies on the dollar and then erase it for complete debt forgiveness.
+A unique mechanism: Our organization can purchase packages of Veteran debt matching our criteria of those most in need at pennies on the dollar and then abolish it.
 This mechanism allows us to scale your donations for maximum impact!

 Subscribe to Our Newsletter